rrobbb/argus/README.md

-# ReReborn: A lite remote desktop
+# Argus: A lite remote desktop
 An experimental project created for learning purprose.